defuse/defuse.github.io/content/posts/security-audit-process.md

 given issue, I'll include it in my report anyway, accepting a small chance that I'm wrong.
 This saves the cost of rigorously proving the existence of the problem, and makes sure that nothing that could be a real issue gets dropped.
+The downside is that you might be embarrassed by reporting a bug that isn't real, but that's better than the alternative.